maingockien01/COMP3040A3/README.md

 In the case of invalid input such as a date range prior to the current date, or invalid artist or city names, the user will receive an error specifying the issue.
 The user may also receive an error in the case that a server-side error occurs.

+In the case of no parameter is specified in the request, the server will return the default respond of all coming up events in 1 year from the current date.

 ## Endpoint(s)
 Our API is simple, and there is only one endpoint.